-- Teams intending to play in a competition round, including amalgamated teams, shall submit a list of players before 19:00hrs CET on the Thursday before the competition round to ggeteamsheets@gaa.ie and the host Club Secretary.
-The list of fully registered players shall be produced from the Official Registration (Foireann) System and sent from the club Secretary's email account. - Penalty A will apply for each instance of failure to comply with this Regulation. - 2.
-Each team shall supply the CCO (or designated person) with a list(s) of players a minimum of 30 minutes before the start of their (first) game.
-The list of players shall be produced from the official (Foireann) registration system and include each player's GAA/LGFA/CA membership number (unique ID) and shirt number.
-This team sheet remains with the CCO (or designated person) for the remainder of the day.
-Any changes made to the team (for example shirt numbers) during the day must be changed on the team sheet and the time documented.
-The referees can consult with the team sheet at any point during the day.
-Amalgamated teams and combined teams shall supply a separate list for players from each club.
-Penalty D will apply for each instance of failure to comply with this Regulation. - 3.
+Penalty A will apply for each instance of failure to comply with this Regulation.

+- 2. Each team shall supply the CCO (or designated person) with a list of players a minimum of 30 minutes before the start of their first game.
+This shall include each player's shirt number and will be signed by the club secretary (or other person responsible for the team). - 2.1 This team sheet remains with the CCO (or designated person) for the remainder of the

+- day. - 2.2 Any changes made to the team (for example shirt numbers) during the day must be changed on the team sheet and the time documented.
+The referees can consult with the team sheet at any point during the day. - 2.3 Amalgamated teams and combined teams shall supply a separate list for players from each club. - Penalty D will apply for each instance of failure to comply with this Regulation. - 3.
 An MVP (Most Valuable Player) award shall be provided for each code.
 The recipient of the award shall be decided and awarded by the referees.
 A player who has received a black card or a red card for a playing infraction shall not be eligible for an MVP award.
 (Regional/Subregional Committees may decide to vary this Regulation) - 4.
-A team shall transfer a non-refundable €100 deposit to GGE (or Regional Committee) a minimum of 14 days prior to a competition round.
+A team shall transfer a non-refundable €100 deposit to the host club a minimum of 14 days prior to a competition round.
 Failure to pay a deposit will result in the team not being included in draws.
-The deposit will be forwarded to the host club(s) as prepayment of that team's registration fees.
-(Regional/Subregional Committees may decide to vary this Regulation) - 5.
-Referees may not referee a game where their own club is playing, unless both teams are from their own club, or both teams and the CCO have all agreed to the referee beforehand. - Referees' reports shall be emailed to the relevant CCC within three days of the finish of a game/competition round for recording official results and initiation of any disciplinary procedures, etc.
+The deposit will be considered as a prepayment towards that team's registration fees. - (Regional/Subregional Committees may decide to vary this Regulation) - 5.
+Referees may not referee a game where their own club is playing unless both teams are from their own club, or both team captains and the CCO have all agreed to the referee beforehand. - 6.
+Referees' reports shall be submitted to the relevant CCC within three days of the finish of a game/competition round for recording official results and initiation of any disciplinary procedures, etc.